ClubScraper/ClubHub-backend/README.md

-## Data Wrangling for Clubs@UFT
+## Data Wrangling for Uoft ClubHUB

-This repository contains the code that updates the database for Clubs@UFT.
+This repository contains the code that updates the database for Uoft ClubHUB.